Blog

 This means that for personal injury victims, intervening and superseding causes can reduce or eliminate the ability to receive adequate damages for the injuries sustained.

-Liability in a personal injury case hinges on proving a defendant’s negligent action connects directly to the accident or event.
+Liability in a personal injury case hinges on proving that a defendant’s negligent action connects directly to the accident or event.
 When faced with this situation, you need the guidance and experience of a San Antonio personal injury attorney at Janicek Law.

 Proximate Cause, Intervening Cause, and Superceding Cause in Third-Party Accidents